How to Auto Backup Windows 11/10/8/7 on System Shutdown

-Advantages of schedule backup at Windows 10/8/7 shutdown
+Why scheduled backup system at Windows shutdown

 However, you can hardly create such backup schedule with a fixed time.
 It would be much more efficient if the backup task runs automatically every time you shut down the computer.
-As thus you can always keep the newest data safe with automatic incremental backup, and when there’s a serious problem with the computer, you can easily restore it to the latest image in normal state.
+As thus you can always keep the newest data safe with the automatic incremental backup, and when there’s a serious problem with the computer, you can easily restore it to the latest image in normal state.

-Now I'll show you the basic workflow of it.
+Now I'll show you its basic workflow.

-Easy way to schedule backup at Windows 10/8/7 shutdown
+Easy way to schedule backup at Windows 11/10/8/7 shutdown:

 1. Launch the software, select Backup and click on System Backup.